[HISTORY: Adopted by the Town Board of the Town of Amherst 4-7-2003 by L.L. No. 3-2003. Amendments noted where applicable.]

 Any person denied access to records may appeal within thirty (30) days of a denial to the Town Attorney.

 The Town Attorney or his designee authorized to determine appeals hereunder shall inform the appellant and the Committee on Open Government of its determination in writing within ten (10) business days of receipt of an appeal.
 In the event that the Town Attorney or his designee designated to determine appeals shall deny access to the record, he shall, as part of his written determination, fully explain to the person requesting the record the reasons for further denial.
-Following denial of the appeal, the party denied access to a record may, in writing, request a further appeal to a board composed of a Town official designated by the Town Supervisor, a Town official designated by the Town Board and a third person selected by the other two.
+Following denial of the appeal, the party denied access to a record may, in writing, request a further appeal to a board composed of a Town official designated by the Town Supervisor, a Town official designated by the Town Board and a third person selected by the other two within ten (10) business days from receipt of the Town Attorney's denial of the appeal.
 The third person shall not be a member or employee of any Town agency.
-If the board, by majority vote, also denies such access, its reasons therefor shall be explained fully in writing within ten (10) business days of the time of such appeal and shall be furnished to the requestor.
-A copy of the final determination of the board shall also be sent to the Committee on Open Government within ten (10) days of receipt of an appeal.
+A decision on the appeal shall be made by the FOIL Board within twenty (20) days from receipt of the appeal.
+The decision on the appeal shall be made by majority vote.
+The reason(s) for any decision shall be explained fully in writing which shall be sent to the requestor.
+A copy of the final determination of the board shall also be sent to the Committee on Open Government within twenty (20) days of receipt of an appeal.

 Each agency shall post in a conspicuous location in its principal office and in any place where it maintains records and file with the Town Clerk a notice, setting forth the following items: